 David Bianco, Deutsche Bank, shares his views on what's likely to move this week's markets.

 Don't start your trading day without finding out what CNBC's Jim Cramer is watching ahead of the opening bell.

-CNBC's Rick Santelli breaks down the latest data on housing, and discusses what it indicates about the economy and markets, with CNBC's Steve Liesman.
+CNBC's Rick Santelli reveals the latest numbers on economic growth in the U.S. And Dean Maki, Barclays, discusses what it indicates about the economy and the impact on the markets.

 Jim Cramer tells "Squawk Box" what he'll be watching as trading begins today.
 (2:44)

 Given the market's recent volatility, Russ Koesterich, Chief Investment Strategist at BlackRock, explains why investors should be careful about classic defensive plays.

 John Lynch, Wells Fargo Funds Management Group, explains why he believes the markets are attractively valued but has short-term technical concerns.
 And, Henry Blodget, Business Insider CEO, weighs in.